Immanuel Kant: Early work

 From then on, Kant turned increasingly to philosophical issues, although he continued to write on the sciences throughout his life.
-In the early 1760s, Kant produced a series of important works in philosophy.
+In the early 1760s, he produced a series of important works in philosophy.
 The False Subtlety of the Four Syllogistic Figures, a work in logic, was published in 1762.
 Two more works appeared the following year: Attempt to Introduce the Concept of Negative Magnitudes into Philosophy and The Only Possible Argument in Support of a Demonstration of the Existence of God.
 By 1764, Kant had become a notable popular author, and wrote Observations on the Feeling of the Beautiful and Sublime; he was second to Moses Mendelssohn in a Berlin Academy prize competition with his Inquiry Concerning the Distinctness of the Principles of Natural Theology and Morality (often referred to as "The Prize Essay").
 In 1766 Kant wrote a critical piece on Emanuel Swedenborg's Dreams of a Spirit-Seer.

-On 31 March 1770, aged 45, Kant was finally appointed Full Professor of Logic and Metaphysics (Professor Ordinarius der Logic und Metaphysic) at the University of Königsberg.
-In defense of this appointment, Kant wrote his inaugural dissertation (Inaugural-Dissertation) De Mundi Sensibilis atque Intelligibilis Forma et Principiis (On the Form and Principles of the Sensible and the Intelligible World).
+In 1770, Kant was appointed Full Professor of Logic and Metaphysics at the University of Königsberg.
+In defense of this appointment, Kant wrote his inaugural dissertation On the Form and Principles of the Sensible and the Intelligible World.
 This work saw the emergence of several central themes of his mature work, including the distinction between the faculties of intellectual thought and sensible receptivity.
 To miss this distinction would mean to commit the error of subreption, and, as he says in the last chapter of the dissertation, only in avoiding this error does metaphysics flourish.

-It is often claimed that Kant was a late developer, that he only became an important philosopher in his mid-50's after rejecting his earlier views.
 While it is true that Kant wrote his greatest works relatively late in life, there is a tendency to underestimate the value of his earlier works.
 Recent Kant scholarship has devoted more attention to these "pre-critical" writings and has recognized a degree of continuity with his mature work.